GoogleyEyes/GoogleAPISwiftClient/Pods/ObjectMapper/README.md

 ```

 #Subclasses
 Classes that implement the Mappable protocol can easily be subclassed.
-When subclassing Mappable classes, follow the structure below:
+When subclassing Mappable classes, follow the structure below (note that you must use the `class` keyword instead of `static`):
 ```
 class Base: Mappable {
 	var base: String?

-	required init?(_ map: Map) {
+	class func newInstance(map: Map) -> Mappable? {
-		mapping(map)
+        return Base()
     }

 	func mapping(map: Map) {
 		base <- map["base"]